 To examine student-, school- and district-level influences on students' time in EL as well as a student's probability of being identified as gifted, we estimated a series of three-level hierarchical linear models (HLMs).
-We used this analytical framework because multilevel analyses account for the clustered nature of the data and result in more-accurate standard error estimates (McCoach, 2010; McCoach & Adelson, 2010; Raudenbush & Bryk, 2012; Raudenbush et al., 2011).
+We used this analytical framework because multilevel analyses account for the clustered nature of the data and result in more accurate standard error estimates (McCoach, 2010; McCoach & Adelson, 2010; Raudenbush & Bryk, 2002; Raudenbush et al., 2011).

-Research Question 1 (Time to Reclassification)
+Research Question I

-For Research Question 1 (time to reclassification), we examined student-level variables as predictors of time in EL, including student race/ethnicity, free/reduced price lunch (FRPL)

-eligibility, and achievement scores.
-We also modeled school- and district-level variables, including the proportion students eligible for FRPL, the proportion of ELs, the proportion of gifted students, the proportion of African American students, proportion of Hispanic students, proportion of Asian students, proportion of other non-White students at the district and school level.
-We also included school and district mean reading and math achievement.
-We group mean centered continuous student-level variables around their school means and continuous schoollevel variables around their district means; we centered all district-level variables around the grand mean.
-For models with no school- or district-level variables we centered continuous student-level variables around their grand means.
-This strategy allowed us to interpret the model intercept as the average time in EL for White (reference) students, in an average school.
+For Research Question 1 (time to reclassification), we examined student-level variables as predictors of time in EL, including student race/ethnicity, FRPL eligibility, and achievement scores.
+We also modeled school- and district-level variables, including the proportion of students eligible for FRPL, proportion of ELs, proportion of gifted students, proportion of African American students, proportion of Hispanic students, proportion of Asian students, and proportion of other non-White

+Table 3.
+Descriptive Statistics-Achievement.

-With these variables, we estimated five random-intercept models (Models 1a through 1e), each of which featured time in EL as the outcome variable of interest (Y{ijk}).
-Model 1a incorporated four student-level, dichotomous, race/ethnicity indicators at level 1, which represented whether each student was Black, Hispanic, Asian, or other (see Table 8).
-Model 1b added a dichotomous indicator for FRPL to the student-level of Model 1a.
-Model 1c added the third-grade math and third-grade reading achievement variables to the student-level of Model 1b.
+With these variables, we estimated five random intercept models (Models 1a through 1e), each of which featured time in EL as the outcome variable of interest $(Y{ijk})$ .
+Model 1a incorporated four student-level, dichotomous, race/ethnicity indicators at Level 1, which represented whether each student was Black, Hispanic, Asian, or other (see Table 4).
+Model 1b added a dichotomous indicator for FRPL to the student level of Model 1a.
+Model 1c added the third-grade math and third-grade reading achievement variables to the student level of Model 1b.

 Model 1d incorporated school-level and district-level covariates into our prior model (1c).
-In other words, Model 1d featured time in EL (Y{ijk}) as the outcome variable, the seven student-level variables previously modeled, and six school-level variables (i.e., proportion Black and Hispanic in each school; proportion FRPL in each school; proportion EL in each school; and school-level average third-grade math and reading achievement).
-Model 1d also included six district-level variables (i.e. proportion Black and Hispanic in each district; proportion FRPL in each district-level average third-grade math and reading achievement).

-reading achievement).
-The final model (Model 1e) expanded Model 1d to include the proportion gifted in each school at level two and the proportion gifted in each district at level three.
+In other words, Model 1d featured time in EL $(Y{ijk})$ as the outcome variable, the seven student-level variables previously modeled, and six school-level variables (i.e., proportion of Black and Hispanic in each school; proportion of FRPL in each school; proportion of EL in each school; and school-level variables (i.e., proportion of Black and Hispanic in each district-level average third-grade math and reading achievement).
+Model 1d also included six district-level variables (i.e., proportion of EL in each district; proportion of FRPL in each district; proportion of FRPL in each district; proportion of EL in each district; and district-level average third-grade math and reading achievement).
+The final model (Model 1e) expanded Model 1d to include the proportion gifted in each school at Level 2 and the proportion gifted in each district at Level 3.